What are healthcare scientists?

 Higher specialist scientist training programme

-The higher specialist scientist training (HHST) programme is a five-year workplace-based training programme, supported by a doctorate-level academic programme.
+The higher specialist scientist training (HSST) programme is a five-year workplace-based training programme, supported by a doctorate-level academic programme.
 It offers a route for clinical scientists to develop and train to become eligible to apply for consultant clinical scientist roles, which can help with staff retention.

-The HHST programme aims to develop an increased number of very senior consultant clinical scientists for the future, who can lead the development and innovation of new research and technology and deliver world-class outcomes for patient care.
+The HSST programme aims to develop an increased number of very senior consultant clinical scientists for the future, who can lead the development and innovation of new research and technology and deliver world-class outcomes for patient care.
 The programme is unlike any other scientist training programme, as it requires the staff member and the employer to develop a suitable job plan against the demands of the specialism-specific curriculum.

 Applicants are required to undergo a formal appointment and benchmarking process before the start of their training and must already be HCPC registered as clinical scientists at the start of their training.
 Additional guidance on eligibility and information for employers and supervisors can be found on the Health Education England website.